This build has been a long time coming.

 Our builder, Leigh Huggard, worked with us on our last project to restore a 100 year old farmhouse using passive and sustainable design principles (read about that project here).

 He understands our vision and we trust his skills.
 It’s a fantastic partnership.

 The home incorporates many principles of passive sustainable design.
 However, budget has remained king throughout the entire project.
 This means, that to incorporate a green idea into the home it had to make sense aesthetically, environmentally AND financially – it had to deliver excellent bang for buck.

 Some of the principles we have incorporated include:

-- Off-grid (no connection to mains power), this includes 8 kW of solar PV with 26 kWh salt water battery back up.
+- Off-grid (no connection to mains power), this includes 8 kW of solar PV with 24 kWh lithium battery back up.
 This is overkill for our needs, however we do not want to live every day concerned we will run out of electricity.
 We love sustainability, but we also love living a comfy existence – we don’t believe you have to trade one for the other.